jabney/containers.js/README.md

 // Return an instance of dequeArray. var deque = containers.deque();

+// Return an instance of queue which uses the dequeArray implementation. var queue = containers.queue();

+// ...

 // Set the deque implementation to dequeList. containers.dequeImpl = 'dequeList'

 // Return an instance of dequeList. deque = containers.deque();

+// Return an instance of queue which uses the dequeList implementation. var queue = containers.queue();

+// ...

 // Create a custom deque implementation. containers.myDequeImpl = function() { ... };